-The Compensation Committee supports the Board of Directors with regard to setting the compensation policy and in key personnel decisions regarding appointments to the highest levels of management and related performance-based and market consistent compensation.
+The Compensation Committee supports the Board of Directors with regard to setting the compensation policy and in key personnel decisions regarding appointments to the highest levels of management and related performance-based and market-consistent compensation.
 The fundamental duties and responsibilities of the Compensation Committee are set out in Article 12 of the Articles of Association as amended on 23 April 2014 (www.swisslife.com/articles).

-The Compensation Committee generally consists of three members, who are elected by the Annual General Meeting.
-All members of the Compensation Committee are independent members of the Board of Directors.
-A Board of Directors member is regarded as being independent if he has not exercised any operational management role within the Swiss Life Group for at least three years and has no or only a minor business relationship with the Group.
+The Compensation Committee generally consists of three Members, who are elected by the Annual General Meeting.
+All Members of the Compensation Committee are independent Members of the Board of Directors.
+A Board of Directors Member is regarded as being independent if he has not exercised any management role within the Swiss Life Group for at least three years and has no or only a minor business relationship with the Group.

-The Board of Directors appoints the Chairman of the Compensation Committee from among the latter's members and issues regulations for the Compensation Committee.
+The Board of Directors appoints the Chairman of the Compensation Committee from among the latter's Members and issues regulations for the Compensation Committee.

 The Compensation Committee may invite the Group CEO to some or all of its meetings in an advisory capacity.
-Other members of the Corporate Executive Board and in-house or external specialists may also be invited.
+Other Members of the Corporate Executive Board and in-house or external specialists may also be invited.
 The Compensation Committee meets at least three times a year.

 During the year under review, the Compensation Committee convened a total of six times.
 Each session lasted for around one-and-a-half hours on average.
-All members attended all the Compensation Committee meetings, with the exception of one meeting, where one member was excused.
-The Chairman of the Board of Directors also attended five meetings of the Compensation Committee in relation to nomination and succession planning issues in the Board of Directors and Corporate Executive Board.
+All Members attended all the Compensation Committee meetings.
+The Chairman of the Board of Directors also attended all the meetings of the Compensation Committee in relation to nomination and succession planning issues in the Board of Directors and Corporate Executive Board.

-At the Annual General Meeting of 22 April 2022, the following persons will be proposed for re-election as members of the Compensation Committee: Franziska Tschudi, Klaus Tschütscher and Martin Schmid.
+At the Annual General Meeting of 28 April 2023, the following persons will be proposed for re-election as Members of the Compensation Committee: Franziska Tschudi Sauber, Klaus Tschütscher and Martin Schmid.
 It is planned that Klaus Tschütscher will again take over as Chairman of the Compensation Committee.